-Parking in any fire lane or unauthorized parking space when dropping off or picking up your child is prohibited.
-Due to safety issues, we will contact the local authorities or a towing service to remove any vehicles parked illegally

-- at the owner's expense.
-Repeated incidents of unauthorized parking may result in your child being dismissed from the program. - Use of spray aerosols shall be prohibited when children are in attendance at the Youth Development site. - No smoking of any tobacco products will be allowed on the premises during Youth Development hours of operation. - To protect the privacy of the children and YMCA staff, the use of cellular phones or other devices with cameras are prohibited in the YMCA Youth Development areas.
+- Parking in any fire lane or unauthorized parking space when dropping off or picking up your child is prohibited.
+Due to safety issues, we will contact the local authorities or a towing service to remove any vehicles parked illegally at the owner's expense.
+Repeated incidents of unauthorized parking may result in your child being dismissed from the program. - Use of spray aerosols shall be prohibited when children are in attendance at the Youth Development site. - No smoking or vaping of any products is allowed on the premises of the YMCA and YMCA programs. - To protect the privacy of the children and YMCA staff, the use of cellular phones or other devices with cameras are prohibited in the YMCA Youth Development areas.